awsdocs/amazon-rds-user-guide/doc_source/USER_Monitoring.OS.md

 ![\[Enable Enhanced Monitoring\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/metrics3.png)

-Enabling Enhanced Monitoring does not require your DB instance to restart\.
+Enabling Enhanced Monitoring doesn't require your DB instance to restart\.

 **Note**
 The fastest that the RDS console refreshes is every 5 seconds\.
 If you set the granularity to 1 second in the RDS console, you still see updated metrics only every 5 seconds\.
-You can retrieve 1 second metric updates by using CloudWatch Logs\.
+You can retrieve 1\-second metric updates by using CloudWatch Logs\.

 ## Viewing Enhanced Monitoring<a name="USER_Monitoring.OS.Viewing"></a>

-You can view OS metrics reported by Enhanced Monitoring in the RDS console by choosing the **Enhanced monitoring** view from the **Monitoring** drop\-down\.
+You can view OS metrics reported by Enhanced Monitoring in the RDS console by choosing **Enhanced monitoring** for **Monitoring**\.

-The Enhanced Monitoring is shown following\.
+The Enhanced Monitoring page is shown following\.

 ![\[Dashboard view\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/metrics1.png)

+Some DB instances use more than one disk for the DB instance's data storage volume\.
+On those DB instances, the **Physical Devices** graphs show metrics for each one of the disks\.
+For example, the following graph shows metrics for four disks\.

+![\[Graph with multiple disks\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/enhanced-monitoring-multiple-disks.png)

+**Note**
+Currently, **Physical Devices** graphs are not available for Microsoft SQL Server DB instances\.

+When you are viewing aggregated **Disk I/O** and **File system** graphs, the **rdsdev** device relates to the `/rdsdbdata` file system, where all database files and logs are stored\.
+The **filesystem** device relates to the `/` file system \(also known as root\), where files related to the operating system are stored\.

+![\[Graph showing file system usage\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/enhanced-monitoring-filesystem.png)

+If the DB instance is a Multi\-AZ deployment, you can view the OS metrics for the primary DB instance and its Multi\-AZ standby replica\.
+In the **Enhanced monitoring** view, choose **primary** to view the OS metrics for the primary DB instance, or choose **secondary** to view the OS metrics for the standby replica\.

+![\[Primary and secondary choice for Enhanced Monitoring\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/enhanced-monitoring-primary-secondary.png)

+For more information about Multi\-AZ deployments, see [High Availability \(Multi\-AZ\) for Amazon RDS](Concepts.MultiAZ.md)\.

+**Note**
+Currently, viewing OS metrics for a Multi\-AZ standby replica is not supported for MariaDB, Microsoft SQL Server, or PostgreSQL DB instances\.

 If you want to see details for the processes running on your DB instance, choose **OS process list** for **Monitoring**\.

-Process List view is shown following\.
+The **Process List** view is shown following\.

 ![\[Process list view\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/metrics2.png)

-The Enhanced Monitoring metrics shown in the Process List view are organized as follows:
+The Enhanced Monitoring metrics shown in the **Process list** view are organized as follows:
-+ **RDS child processes** – Shows a summary of the RDS processes that support the DB instance, for example `aurora` for Amazon Aurora DB clusters and `mysqld` for MySQL DB instances\.
++ **RDS child processes** – Shows a summary of the RDS processes that support the DB instance, for example `mysqld` for MySQL DB instances\.
 Process threads appear nested beneath the parent process\.
 Process threads show CPU utilization only as other metrics are the same for all threads for the process\.
 The console displays a maximum of 100 processes and threads\.
 The results are a combination of the top CPU consuming and memory consuming processes and threads\.
 If there are more than 50 processes and more than 50 threads, the console displays the top 50 consumers in each category\.
 This display helps you identify which processes are having the greatest impact on performance\.
 + **RDS processes** – Shows a summary of the resources used by the RDS management agent, diagnostics monitoring processes, and other AWS processes that are required to support RDS DB instances\.
 + **OS processes** – Shows a summary of the kernel and system processes, which generally have minimal impact on performance\.